How to Become a Public Notary: Step-by-Step Guide and Requirements

 Submit An Application

-Candidates must submit an application to the relevant state authority, typically the Secretary of State.
+Candidates must apply to the relevant state authority, typically the Secretary of State.
 Applications require proof of education, exam results, and other personal information.
 Some states, like Texas, also require a background check.

 Purchase a Notary Bond